w3nest/webpm-client/doc/assets/tutorials.esm.md

 Since `bootstrap-select` depends on `bootstrap#^4.0.0`, two versions of Bootstrap are now available.
-**webpm-client** ensures that consuming modules are correctly linked to the appropriate version.
+The library ensures that consuming modules are correctly linked to the appropriate version.

 <note level='info'>